mindscan-de/BrightFlux/README.md

 Videotimestamp Annotations
 * sync log message with video, e.g. select a log entry and then show the content of the video at exactly this timestamp
+* add Videotimestamp annotations to annotation dataframe
+* add Markers to annotation dataframe

+UI/UX
+* provide left(show icons and boxes for annotated lines, direct synchronized windowed ruler ) and right ruler (overview ruler which is showing the color bars and clickable fullscale positions)

 DFQL